kkempfer/Create-Survive-Explore/MODSLIST.md

 > [!NOTE]
 >
-> **[1]**: ChatMove is not available on Modrinth for Minecraft 1.19.2.
->
-> **[2]**: Versions above 9.1.695 are incompatible with the cutting board from Farmer's Delight 1.19.2-1.3.10.2.
+> **[1]**: Versions above 9.1.695 are incompatible with the cutting board from Farmer's Delight 1.19.2-1.3.10.2.
 A click onto the cutting board tab in the GUI will crash the game.
 Tested up to version 9.2.724.

 ## World generation